VIALabs-io/hello-hop/README.md

 ## Features
-- **Cross-chain Message Passing**: Demonstrates how to send and receive messages between contracts deployed on different blockchain networks using CryptoLink's MessageV3 bridge.
+- **Cross-chain Message Passing**: Demonstrates how to send and receive messages between contracts deployed on different blockchain networks using CryptoLink's MessageV3 system.
 - **Network Hopping**: Shows the ability of a message to traverse multiple networks and return to the origin, illustrating the robustness of the CryptoLink framework.
 - **Event Tracking**: Implements event logs to track the progress and route of the message across various chains, providing visibility into the cross-chain communication process.

 ## Usage Instructions

-To effectively utilize the "Around The World Bridge Example," follow these detailed steps:

 1. **Select Networks**: Choose the blockchain networks for deployment by editing `networks-testnet.json`.
    ```bash